aullal91/react-sweet-state/docs/advanced/selector.md

 };
 ```

 Note that if you need to pass more data to the hook as argument, you can use an object or array structure.
-It will checked for shallow equality so you don't need to worry about invalidating the selector inputs.
+It will be checked for shallow equality so you don't need to worry about invalidating the selector inputs.

 #### Stateless hooks/subscribers